 On the Island

 There are 2 main villages on the island where most of the hotels, guesthouses, and hostels are located.
 Those villages are Tuk-tuk & Tomok.
 The place I stayed at was Mas Cottages.
 My room faced the lake with a view of rainforest hills on the other side of the lake.
-Since I was there during the rainy season, I was lucky to occasionally have the view of rain above the hills on the other side of the lake.
+Since I was there during the rainy season, I was lucky to occasionally have a view of rain above the hills on the other side of the lake.

 What to do